huang-xiao-jian/gulp-publish/README.md

 ### css
 Type: Array

 Value consists of two-element array, the first is `generator`, the second is `config`.
-Generally speaking, any `gulp-plugin` exports `generator` here, and config property pass to the `generator`.
-Declare how to resolve css files. if omitted or null, will only concat related files.
+Generally speaking, any `gulp-plugin` exports `generator` here, and `config` property pass to the `generator`.
+Declare how to resolve css type block files. if omitted or null, will only concat related files.

 For example:
 ```javascript